 "On the level of production, in multimedial practices and interdisciplinary activities of avant-garde artists, critical reflection is first and foremost mediamatic, i.e. articulated by and constituted in and with the media the artists use" Henk Oosterling (2003: 42).
 In 2011 I curated TRANSCODE: dialogues around intermedia practice, a substantial exhibition intended to engage with a group of artists and their work around aspects of intermedia art practice.
 The artists I selected to exhibit had been using both traditional and new media, and my aim was to negotiate the exchange that their works set up between the incommensurability of media and the notion of immersion within a culture of convergence.
-My premise was to present an exhibition was intended as a multi-layered dialogue to articulate specific grey areas where ideas could be remediated.
+My premise was to present an exhibition as a metaphoric transcoding where the end-product would irreversibly change our way of thinking.
+The curation and production of the exhibition was intended as a multi-layered dialogue to articulate specific grey areas where ideas could be remediated.
 The purpose was to expand the relationships between the artists during their making processes, as well as to build levels of communication among all involved in the project.
 For this paper I will briefly introduce the TRANSCODE exhibition, for which I was influenced by transmedia narrative practice.
-I will focus on one of the selected artists, Frederik Eksteen, and examine the way his re-coding of traditional processes demonstrates the invigoration of fissure, at a formal and a conceptual level.
+I will focus on one of the selected artists, Frederik Eksteen, and examine the way his re-coding of traditional processes demonstrates the invigoration of traditional painting via a complex formal dialogue with software applications.
+I will analyze specific time-space qualities to create a discourse around the notion of fissure, at a formal and a conceptual level.
 Eksteen's work investigates the hierarchy found in university structures, and he creates metaphors for processes where plausible differences are explored while reconstructing 'grey areas'.
-I propose that Eksteen critiques hegemonic culture via mediamatic thinking not only to unsettle our acceptance of social interrelations, but also to revitalize the conventions of painting.
+I propose that Eksteen critiques hegemonic culture via mediamatic thinking not only to unsettle our acceptance of social interrelations, but also to revitalize the conventions of paintin